-Elastic WiFi.
+Elastic Wi-Fi.
 It’s probably not a term you’ve heard before in relation to wireless and WiFi.
-I’m going to run through some principles I’ve learnt over a few years in the business, but first, I’ll digress...
+I’m going to run through some principles I’ve learnt over a few years in the business to help you improve Wi-Fi performance, but first, I’ll digress...

-For every action, there is an equal and opposite reaction and wireless is the same.
-Let's delve into those principles and see if you can spot what I mean.
+For every action, there is a secondary action wireless is the same.
+You can stretch an elastic band across your fingers and pull it in all directions.. just not all at once.
+Let's delve into some Wi-Fi principles and see if you can spot what I mean.

 It's simple.
 You want to spend less, so you buy less APs.